Sirplop/RubedoEngine/README.md

   <img src="logo/logo_label.png" />
 </p>
 <p align="center">
-  <i>"Rubedo is a Latin word meaning "redness" that was adopted by alchemists to define the fourth and final major stage in their magnum opus.
-Rubedo signaled alchemical success, and the end of the great work."</i>
+  <i>"Rubedo is a Latin word meaning "redness" that was adopted by alchemists to define the fourth and final major stage in their magnum opus - Rubedo signaled alchemical success, and the end of the great work."</i>
 </p>

 ##